-Testing services are available to students through the Testing Center administered by the Office of Counseling and Career Services.
+Testing services are available to students through the Testing Center administered by the Office Student Development.
 The Testing Center administers many helpful tests, including the College Level Examination Program tests (CLEP), ETS Proficiency Profile, the Miller Analogies Test (MAT), and others tests as appropriate.
 The Center also gives the COMPASS placement exams for enrollment in university math and English courses.
 For more information visit www.troy.edu and select the Dothan Campus and Testing Services.